-- A 'Media Enquiry and Contact Form' which they must complete and forward to the Communications Service the next working day.
+- A 'Media Enquiry Form' which they must complete and forward to the Communications Service the next working day.
 This is available on the Intranet under Forms and Documents / Online Forms / Communications.
 This can be completed by the Director's PA on their behalf. - 'Media Lines for On-Call Staff' covering a wide range of topics.
-This is on the Intranet under Departments / Communications. - 'Dealing with the Media' guidance which has been produced for media trained Directors.
+This is on the Intranet under Departments / Communications. - 'Dealing with the Media' guidance which has been produced for those responding to media enquiries as part of the Directors' On-Call Rota.
 Also within Departments / Communications on the Intranet.